-A standardised online consent and medical form is sent to the parents of all students invited on the trip.
+A standardised online consent and medical form is sent to the parents of all students invited on residential trips.
 This form states that:

 The School cannot take any financial responsibility for cancellation of school trip places by parents.
-Once you have completed your consent form, we need to make you aware that you will be liable for the full costs incurred unless a replacement for your son/daughter's place can be found or where travel insurance will cover an emergency requirement.
+Once you have completed your consent form and paid a deposit, we need to make you aware that you will be liable for the full costs incurred unless a replacement for your son/daughter's place can be found or where travel insurance will cover an emergency requirement.